 • Beneficiary (field 1.13) is the legal entity who is ultimately at risk of making a loss on a transaction or position.
 In repo, the Beneficiary is very likely to also be the Reporting Counterparty, in which case, field 1.13 does not have to be filled in with the LEI of that entity.
 In its final Guidelines of January 2020, ESMA suggests that the two types of entity may differ in the cases of (1) umbrella and sub-fund structures and (2) a "ring-fenced pool" of securities (p.38, paras.155-156).
 However, many umbrella structures seem to be management constructs that do not legally consolidate sub-funds and do not have their own balance sheets.
 And the legal basis of ring-fenced pools is often not clear.
-ESMA seems to have taken a pragmatic approach and recommended that, if sub-funds, ring-fenced pools and similar sub-structures have LEIs of their own, then these LEIs are reported in field 1.13, while the super-structure is reported in field 1.3.
-40 41 Where parties believe they are transacting in their own name on behalf of a Beneficiary that is separate from their own legal entity, they should satisfy themselves that the purported Beneficiary is in fact sufficiently distinct to justify treatment and that the purported Beneficiary should not itself report or be reported as the Reporting Counterparty.
+ESMA seems to have taken a pragmatic approach and recommended that, if sub-funds, ring-fenced pools and similar sub-structures have LEIs of their own, then these LEIs are reported in field 1.13, while the super-structure is reported in field 1.3.40 41 Where parties believe they are transacting in their own name on behalf of a Beneficiary that is separate from their own legal entity, they should satisfy themselves that the purported Beneficiary is in fact sufficiently distinct to justify treatment and this case, it would be reported as such.